All Episodes

 Hello, Bob.

-Um, I disagree with your stance on this.
+I disagree with your stance on this.

-I don't think that private citizen should be able to basically supplant the government policy, and and basically I look at it this way.
+I don't think that private citizens should be able to basically supplant the government policy.

-We would expect the government of Saudi Arabia to keep groups in Saudi Arabia, private citizen groups from raising money to promote terrorist acts here in this nation.
+We would expect the government of Saudi Arabia to keep groups in Saudi Arabia, private citizen groups, from raising money to promote terrorist acts here in this nation.

-Isn't there some other way to break up his group, tell him not to do it again, take away his Arms, I don't know what you do.
+Isn't there some other way to break up his group, tell him not to do it again, take away his arms?

-I don't know, but it's just Absolutely.
+I don't know, but it's just.

-I I agree with that, but you know, you look at the situation in the Middle East, and people that were friends are now enemies, people that are enemies are now friends.
+But, you know, you look at the situation in the Middle East, and people that were friends are now enemies.

-So again, you have to you have to default to government policy and the agreements that these governments have formed between each other, and you you can't allow private citizen groups to override that policy.
+So again, you have to default to government policy and the agreements that these governments have formed between each other.

-Well, and and I don't disagree with you.
+Well, and I don't disagree with you.

 He's highly respected, highly thought of, was instrumental in helping us in Laos during the Vietnam War and was instrumental in saving so many Americans' lives.

-I got called after call after call.
+Well, that's why I got called after call after call.

 It's a great country.

-It's fat well it's kind of like Vietnam now.
+Well, it's kind of like Vietnam now.

-So we've got we do business with communist governments and they don't have a problem with you walking down the street in Laos where they have a problem is is this group of people who supported us.
+So we do business with communist governments, and they don't have a problem with you walking down the street in Laos.

-That's and and it's not just a problem, they are literally torturing these people.
+They are literally torturing these people.

-It's it's a humanity you know, and then you get into the the other big question too is you want to be the police uh policeman of the world, and I don't want to be.
+And then you get into the other big question, too, is you want to be the policeman of the world?

-Uh John in Taylor, Michigan.
+John in Taylor, Michigan.

-Hi, John, thanks for waiting.
+Thanks for waiting.

 You're on the Rush Limbaugh program with Tom Sullivan.